-There is a two-bedroom apartment attached to the back of Matt’s house.
+There is a two-bedroom guest apartment attached to the back of the factory.
 There is no air-conditioning.
-We have fans and sleep comfortably at night with that.
-It is not uncommon for the power to go out and it can get hot without the fans.
-We have rainwater catchment tanks for drinking water.
-There is a washer and dryer in the apartment.
+We have nice ceiling fans and sleep comfortably at night with that.
+It is possible for the power to go out, but we do have a generator for these occurrences.
+We drink rainwater filtered from our own catchment tanks.
+There is a full-size washer and dryer in the apartment.

 Green Banana Paper is home to two friendly dogs.
-You may be asked to care for them as needed.
+Being generally comfortable around dogs is highly recommended.

-The hardest part is getting here.
-United Airlines is the only airline that services the island and we currently have six flights per week (three to Hawaii and three to Guam).
+United Airlines is the only airline that services the island and we currently have four flights per week (two to Hawaii and two to Guam).
 We recommend the United MileagePlus program to get the best deal.
-If you have access to the MileagePlus program, it's just 35,000 miles to get from the USA to Kosrae.
+If you have access to the MileagePlus program, it's just 40,000 miles to get from the USA to Kosrae.

 Once you’re here, you can get a Kosraean Driver’s License ($6) and have shared access to our vehicles.
 There is also a taxi service on island.